miwelc/dead_drop/README.md

 csv_content = "col1, col2\n 1.012, John\n 4.332, Mary"
 token = DeadDrop.drop(csv_content, filename: "data.csv", expiration: 5.minutes, limit: 1)
 ```
-*csv_content* has been stored in Rails cache_store and a url friendly token has been returned.
+*csv_content* has been saved in Cache::Store and a url friendly token has been returned.
 This token can be used later to access programatically the resource or a url can be generated:
 ```ruby
 url = dead_drop.pick_url(token) # The resource will be rendered when accessed unless it was dropped with